Updated: Feb 21, 2014

 Rooms: The Millenium’s 638 rooms, revamped in 2006, range from big-enough-for-two-people to expansive with drop-dead views.

-The room we saw, dressed in warm woods and rich shades of white, black and gold, reminded us of a Chinese lacquer box.
-A commanding tufted headboard abutted a sponged gold wall, and we liked the Chinoiserie inflections, like the Asian medallions woven into the sheer curtains.
+The room I saw, dressed in warm woods and rich shades of white, black and gold, reminded me of a Chinese lacquer box.
+A commanding tufted headboard abutted a sponged gold wall, and I liked the Chinoiserie inflections, like the Asian medallions woven into the sheer curtains.
 The large businesslike desk featured a pullout writing table and a leather chair.
 A flatscreen TV sat on a scuffed dresser, and the 31st story floor-to-ceiling window displayed a wow-inducing Times Square cityscape.

 The black and white bathroom, small but efficient, had a marble vanity, but the sink had a crack the size of the Grand Canyon.

 Food and drink: Restaurant Charlotte, a sprawling, wood-lined dining room with windows overlooking scrappy 44th Street, serves seasonal, serviceable American food at Times Square prices, ie not cheap.
-We lunched late on a quiet Saturday afternoon in the lounge, a pleasant if outdated room adjoining the lobby, with black leather club chairs and round wood tables (ours was scuffed) that look onto 44th street.
+I lunched late on a quiet Saturday afternoon in the lounge, a pleasant if outdated room -- 90's, anyone? -- adjoining the lobby, with black leather club chairs and round wood tables (mine was scuffed) that look onto 44th street.

 Amenities: The hotel adjoins the Hudson Theater, a small Broadway theater often rented out for fashion shows, parties and weddings (we saw a very happy bride on one visit).
 The fitness center is large and (bonus) has windows overlooking the street.
 WiFi ($10.95 a day).
 Pets up to 30 lbs. stay free of charge (fees apply to heavier animals).